Career and Technical Education (CTE) | CTE Career Clusters

 With CTE, students can develop a specific set of skills that are still applicable to a broad range of real-world contexts, making them employable in a variety of fields.

 Now, let’s delve into the 16 career clusters CTE offers to students.

 The 16 Clusters of Career & Technical Education

-The 16 career clusters of CTE are distinct, specialized areas of expertise in high-demand occupations.
+The 16 CTE career clusters are distinct, specialized areas of expertise in high-demand occupations.

-In other words, the 16 CTE clusters are rich, expansive career opportunities that allow students to explore what they love.
-They provide an alternative to traditional education, though it's also common for CTE graduates to continue their education at four-year universities and even pursue advanced degrees.
+CTE provides an alternative to traditional secondary and postsecondary education, but it's also common for CTE graduates to continue their education at four-year universities and even pursue advanced degrees.

-Altogether, this means CTE’s career clusters teach students life skills and career skills at the same time, jump-starting their lives and turning them into productive members of their communities.
+Altogether, this means each CTE career cluster teach students life skills and career skills at the same time, jump-starting their lives and turning them into productive members of their communities.